 Confession time.
 I went out to my freezer and discovered a turkey.
-Expiration date: May 2015.
-You guys!
-That’s a year-and-a-half ago.
+Expiration date: 18 months ago!
 I continued to rummage around and found three (Yes.
 Three.) bags of frozen chicken; each with 2-3 pieces in it.
 What on earth?
 At this point, I realized I really needed to get my freezer in order.
 I couldn’t find things, and, obviously, I had no clue what was even inside.

 Seriously?!
 Yikes!
-There is exploding grape-juice-popsicle everywhere, and things are crammed into every little space with no rhyme or reason.
+There is exploding grape-juice-popsicle everywhere, and things are crammed into every little nook and cranny with no rhyme or reason.

 I started this process like I do all my organizing projects: I removed every item from the freezer and then washed it out with my DIY All-Purpose Cleaner.
 (Please note: If you are using a store bought cleaner, remove your ice tray if you have an ice maker.
 You do not want that sprayed onto something that will later go into your mouth.)